jarokaz/AzureAILabs/Lab01-CustomVisionService/README.md

 Congratulations!
 Your lab environment is ready.

-Navigate back to the Jupyter Lab and start `train.ipynb` notebook.
+Navigate back to Jupyter and start `train.ipynb` notebook.